mggg/GerryChain/docs/user/recom.rst

 -----------------------------------------

 When working with region-aware ReCom chains, it is worth knowing how the spanning tree of the dual graph is being split.
-Weights are randomly assigned to the edges of the graph and then the surcharges are applied to the edges in the graph that span different regions specified by the ``region_surcharge`` dictionary.
+Weights from the interval :math:`[0,1]` are randomly assigned to the edges of the graph and then the surcharges are applied to the edges in the graph that span different regions specified by the ``region_surcharge`` dictionary.
 So if we have ``region_surcharge={"muni": 0.2, "water": 0.8}``, then the edges that span different municipalities will be upweighted by 0.2 and the edges that span different water districts will be upweighted by 0.8.
-We then draw a minimum spanning tree using Kruskal's algorithm, which picks the edges interior to the region first before picking the edges that bridge different regions.
+We then draw a minimum spanning tree using by greedily selecting the lowest-weight edges via Kruskal's algorithm.
+The surcharges on the edges helps ensure that the algorithm picks the edges interior to the region before it picks the edges that bridge different regions.

 This makes it very likely that each region is largely contained in a connected subtree attached to a bridge node.
 Thus, when we make a cut, the regions attached to the